KhronosGroup/glTF-Generator-Registry/README.md

 | bugsURL | | URL for reporting issues. |
 | bugsText | | If no URL is available, instructions for reporting issues may be given here. |
 | type | ✅ | `EXPORTER`, `CONVERTER`, or `OTHER` |

+## Default Branch Renaming

+**NOTE**: as of 2021-08-09, the default branch of this repository has been renamed from 'master' to 'main'.